What Ancient Star Map Was Found: The Lost Hipparchus Catalog

 ## Hipparchus Beat Ptolemy by 300 Years

-**What they found under the erased text:**
+What researchers found under the erased text revolutionizes our understanding of ancient astronomy:

-- **Corona Borealis constellation coordinates**
+- Corona Borealis constellation coordinates with remarkable precision

-- **850+ star positions** mapped with precision
+- **850+ star positions** mapped with mathematical accuracy

-- **Celestial latitude and longitude system**
+- Complete celestial latitude and longitude coordinate system

 > "A major milestone in the birth of science as collective endeavor"